lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “Although "Eighteenth Century Collections Online, Part 2 adds six million pages that include previously unavailable or inaccessible titles," the latest promotional leaflet claims a total of "26 million pages of text" for ECCO - instead of 32 million - which is the same total that appeared in the original promotional leaflet for what is now understood to be ECCO Part 1.
-See "About Gale Digital Collections," accessed 1 March 2009, http://www.gale.cengage.com/DigitalCollections/; Eighteenth Century Collections Online (2008), accessed 1 March 2009 http://www.gale.cengage.com/pdf/facts/ ECCO.pdf; and "Eighteenth Century Collections Online: The eighteenth century's most important revolution has just begun" (2005”) (Spedding 450)
+See "About Gale Digital Collections," accessed 1 March 2009, http://www.gale.cengage.com/DigitalCollections/; Eighteenth Century Collections Online (2008), accessed 1 March 2009 http://www.gale.cengage.com/pdf/facts/ECCO.pdf; and "Eighteenth Century Collections Online: The eighteenth century's most important revolution has just begun" (2005”) (Spedding 450)

+In late 2019, Gale began allowing access to a new interface, the Gale Digital Scholar Lab, which dramatically changed the forms of access available for ECCO texts.
+It became possible not only to see the underlying OCR for texts, but to run pre-built text mining on it, and to download the OCR as text files.
+The only limit to downloading is that only 10,000 texts may be downloaded at a time, but as long as the desired corpus can be defined as “collections” in chunks of 10,000 or less, any number of files can be downloaded.
+In a particularly dramatic departure from ECCO’s past practice and current norms, I was told that there were also no restrictions on sharing the downloaded files, even though downloading them in the first place required a library subscription.